swaroop412/SCM/README.md

 - **JWT Authentication:** User authentication is managed via JWT tokens stored in HTTP-only cookies.
 - **Role-Based Access:** Admin and user roles control access to certain routes.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.s and devices, and also includes role-based authorization.

 ## Table of Contents
 - [Features](#features)